-Massachusetts Access to Recovery (ATR) is a 6-month program for individuals who have, or who are at risk of having, an opioid use disorder (OUD), and who are seeking support with their recovery.
-The ATR program provides recovery support services and works to build recovery systems of care in four cities (Greater Boston, Greater Springfield, New Bedford and Worcester).
+Massachusetts Access to Recovery (ATR) is a 6-month program for individuals who have a substance use disorder (SUD) and are seeking to change their lives.
+The ATR program provides many options for recovery support services and works to build recovery systems of care in five service areas: Boston, Springfield/Holyoke, Lowell, New Bedford, and Worcester.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) has delineated four major dimensions that support a life in recovery:
+The Substance Abuse and Mental Health Services Administration (SAMHSA) identifies these four major areas of recovery support:

 Sober home referrals

 - Education and employment via job training programs

 In our work with ATR participants, we approach each of these areas to support and empower them to sustain recovery.

 SUCCESS STORY — Tim Muise

 During his time in the ATR program, Tim Muise enrolled in ATR Career Services and received job training at Community Works Services (CWS) which led him to his current position as a CWS Program Coordinator.